 These thoughts aren't exactly pursuant to the fact that William Gibson has a new novel out, although they are perhaps provoked in part by the excitement lots of people are performing on social media at the fact that William Gibson has a new novel out.
 I haven't read Agency yet.
 I will, although I wasn't especially bowled-over by The Peripheral (2014), to which it is, it seems, a kind-of sequel.
 Still, the level of online excitement suggests that plenty people are still invested in Cyberpunk as a mode.
 It hasn't gone away.
 Neuromancer was 1984, and 1984 was a long time ago now, but it can't be denied the movement still has acolytes.
 People are still attentive to, and in many cases prepared to put lots of money behind, it.
 The Netflix adaptation of Richard Morgan's Altered Carbon, one of the most expensive TV series ever made, has been commissioned for a second series.
 CD Projekt have a team of 500 people working round the clock readying the game Cyberpunk 2077 for its September release (see Keanu, above).
 The gamble here is: cyberpunk is still cool.
 Maybe the gamble will pay off.

 I wonder.
 There certainly was a moment, at the end of the 80s and the beginning of the 90s, when it looked as though Cyberpunk was coming true, and that in turn cast a certain neon glamour back upon Gibson's predictive and social-diagnostic talents.
 But, actually, Cyberpunk didn't come true.
 So it goes.
 There are two main criteria against which Gibson's nostradamusing might be measured: on the one hand there are the props and tech of his novel (and he was, it's true, the first to use the term ‘cyberspace’ in print); on the other is the new economic logic underpinning all that surface Blade Runnery, Matrix-y aesthetics and vibe.
 For the first of these, the salient is not that Gibson ‘saw that computers were going to be, like, really important in the future’, or anything so vague (lots of people saw that, long before Neuromancer).
-The salient was that the Gibsonian Matrix, and its many imitations in later SF, were to be immersive, their virtual reality ‘a consensual hallucination experienced daily by billions of legitimate operators, in every nation, by children being taught mathematical concepts’.
+The salient was that the Gibsonian Matrix, and its many imitations in later SF, were to be immersive, their virtual reality ‘a consensual hallucination experienced daily by billions of legitimate operators, in every nation’.
 This has not come to pass, despite vast sums of money having been spaffed on research for VR helmets etc. We remain absurdly, even ludicrously happy with screens mediating our cyberexperience, just as we were happy with (and continue to be happy with) screens mediating our televisual and cinematic experience.

 The one genuinely revolutionary change of the last thirty years is one Gibson simply didn't foresee: phones.
 So far from abandoning our screens for a wholly immersive VR cyberpunkness we cling to our screens.
 We love our screens so much we want to take them everywhere with us.
 Moore's Law has been harnessed, mostly, to one great task: making our computers and screens small enough and wifi-connected enough to be able to take them everywhere with us.
 We love our screens so much that it even turns out we're only happy watching our big screens if we also have our small screens with us.
 What does the Matrix actually look like?
 Not ‘lines of light ranged in the nonspace of the mind, clusters and constellations of data, like city lights, receding’, but this: